yxgeee/OpenIBL/README.md

 ## Train

-All the training details (hyper-parameters, trained layers, backbones, etc.) strictly follow the original MatConvNet version of NetVLAD and SARE.
+All the training details (hyper-parameters, trained layers, backbones, etc.) strictly follow the original MatConvNet version of NetVLAD and SARE. **Note:** the results of all three methods (SFRS, NetVLAD, SARE) can be reproduced by training on Pitts30k-train and directly testing on the other datasets.

 The default scripts adopt 4 GPUs (require ~11G per GPU) for training, where each GPU loads one tuple (anchor, positive(s), negatives).
 + In case you want to fasten training, enlarge `GPUS` for more GPUs, or enlarge the `--tuple-size` for more tuples on one GPU;